yasmineww/Philosophers/README.md

 The purpose of this project is to learn how to handle multiple threads (inside a single process), trying to access shared resources.
 The goal is to make sure your code is optimized as much as possible by implementing thread synchronization, while avoiding all kind of conflicts (data races, deadlocks, leaks, undefined behaviors..).
 Of course, setting ridiculously long waiting times as a solution would be considered cheating, and cmon that’s definitely not smart so let’s be professionals here.

-Your program will take a maximum of 5 arguments, the fifth being optional :
+Our program will take a maximum of 5 arguments, the fifth being optional :

 - number_of_philosophers (same as the number of forks)
 - time_to_die (in milliseconds)